hczv/ansible-firewall/roles/squid/README.md

 Install and configure Squid with optional user authentication, per-user domain whitelisting, and optional HTTPS inspection (SSL bump).

+This role supports both username/password authentication and IP-based allowances concurrently — you do not need to switch modes.

 ## Requirements

 Ansible 2.9+.
 Role installs `squid` and `apache2-utils` when `squid_auth_users` is set.